glowfly/glowfly_station/README.md

 ![GlowFly - Mounted](https://raw.githubusercontent.com/glowfly/glowfly_station/master/img/mounted.jpg)

 Power the Wemos and insert a *MOD*.
 You should see the *decibel* in the top right of the display.
 Set the gain of you microphone with a small screwdriver.
 It should float between -40 and -43dB in a silent room.
 If done, place the stripboard into the shell, place one of the *divider* parts on top of the *bottom* part, then place the *middle* part on top of it.
 Followed by an additional *divider* and the *top* part.
 Insert the *bolts* into the four holes and use the M2x12mm screws to close the shell.
+Your **GlowFly Station** is done!